daimonie/airflow-dbt-training/presentation/day_two.md

 ## Silver Layer – Clean & Enriched

 * Matches the **Enriched Zone**
-* Data is cleaned, normalized, and made more usable
+* Data is cleaned, normalized, and standardized
-* Joins across sources happen here
+* Each source is handled independently
 * Examples:

-  * Joined housing price + postcode table
+  * Standardized housing price data with consistent formats
-  * Currency exchange cleaned and unified
+  * Currency values normalized to a single currency
+  * Data quality issues addressed (nulls, duplicates, etc.)
+  * Consistent naming conventions applied

+* Note: Joins between sources are reserved for the Gold layer

 ---